How Joint Injury Can Cause Arthritis

 How can you manage injured joints that could be susceptible to arthritis?

-“While it’s important to listen to your body and rest any hurt areas, it’s also important to keep the muscles strong around an affected area.
-Exercising the muscles around an affected area has even been shown to help reduce the pain of arthritis and improve function,” says David.
+It’s important to listen to your body and rest any hurt areas, it’s also important to keep the muscles strong around an affected area.
+Exercising the muscles around an affected area has even been shown to help reduce the pain of arthritis and improve function.

 Keeping a healthy weight and exercising regularly can help reduce pain, because it means less weight on the joint and stronger muscles around the area.
 Developing your muscle strength, resting the joint after exercise, and using a pain-relief gel like drug-free FlexiSEQ can help.